hlandau/configurable/README.md

   - `String() string` — the standard Go `String()` interface.

+  - `CfGetPriority() Priority` — retrieves the priority of the value, used to determine whether it should be overridden.

+  - `CfSetPriority(priority Priority)` — sets the priority of the value.

 Configurable-specific methods should always be prefixed with `Cf` so that it is clear that they are intended for consumption by Configurable consumers.